SIOCODE-Open/not-a-bird/packages/docs/wiki/elements/cool-breeze.md

 * Combine [Wind](/wiki/elements/wind) and [Spring](/wiki/elements/spring) to make [Cool Breeze](/wiki/elements/cool-breeze).
 This process is known as [Make Cool Breeze](/wiki/recipes/make-cool-breeze).

+## How to use?

+_Cool Breeze is not used for crafting in any recipes.
+You can still sacrifice it though with the **Sacrifice** button._

 ## See also

 * [Games](/wiki/games)